Welcome to On Humans!

-This is Ilari Mäkelä, the voice behind On Humans.
+This is Ilari Mäkelä, the producer and host of the show.

-I interview world-leading scholars in human sciences.
-My aim is to make their research accessible to the general public and meaningful to the big questions around our self-understanding.
-I keep pondering topics, such as: Where do we come from?
+I interview world-leading scholars in Anthropology, Philosophy, Social Science, and more.
+I aim to make their research accessible to the general public and meaningful to the big questions around our self-understanding.
+I keep pondering topics such as: Where do we come from?
 What brings us together?
 Why do we love?
 Why do we destroy?

-I’m also writing a children’s book on these topics, supported by a generous grant by the Federation of Finnish Learned Societies.
+I’m also writing a book on these topics for readers of all ages, supported by generous grants from two independent foundations: The Federation of Finnish Learned Societies and Kansan sivistysrahasto.

 “Terrific… Deep and meaningful”